Our family (Peg & Bill Chartres'), on Peg's side, is descended from the Banks family from Hollands Creek

 Bill and Olive Menz had two children, Keith Thomas, (7th February 1925)(Peg's grandfather) and Joyce Olive (14th January 1930).

 When Bill Menz died (1965) the property passed to his wife, Olive

 Keith Thomas Menz,

-His grandson, Walter Robert Chartres (Bill's father), married Edna Jean Tyrrell (22nd April 1930), and they settled in their new home at Prospect, where they raise their family.
+His grandson, Walter Robert Chartres (Bill's father), married Edna Jean Tyrrell (22nd April 1930), and they settled in their new home a Prospect, where they raised their family.